3236.0 - Household and Family Projections, Australia, 2016 to 2041 Quality Declaration

 |Page tools: Print Page Print All RSS Search this Product|

-More details, including an explanation behind the assumptions used, and data for states and territories, are in Household and Family Projections, Australia, 2011 to 2036 (cat. no. 3236.0) available for free download from the ABS website - http://www.abs.gov.au.
+Further information is available in Household and Family Projections, Australia, 2016 to 2041 (cat. no. 3236.0) available for free download from the ABS website.

 These documents will be presented in a new window.